• Skip to primary navigation

 Jump to Recipe

-I have been making this basil pesto pasta recipe the exact same way since I was in college and I am not tired of it yet.
+I have been making this basil pesto pasta the exact same way since I was in college and I am not tired of it yet.
+What I needed back then (and still do today) was a dish that I could easily make and that would keep me full for the day.

-The only cooking you need to do is cooking the pasta and the rest is just assembling (including the pesto).
+I would pack up this pesto pasta and bring it with me on campus (at the time) or work and it would fuel me for an entire day.
+The only cooking you need to do is cook the pasta and the rest is just assembling (including the pesto).

 pesto pasta ingredients